launchdarkly/sdk-test-harness/docs/service_spec.md

 The request body, if any, is irrelevant.

 The response should be an empty 2xx response.

+#### Get big segment store status

+If `command` is `""`, the test service should ask the SDK for the big segment store status.

+The test harness will only send this command if the test service has the `"big-segments"` capability.

+The request body, if any, is irrelevant.

+The response should be a JSON object with two boolean properties, `available` and `stale`, corresponding to the standard properties of this status object in all SDKs that support Big Segments.

+#### Build a context

+If `command` is `"contextBuild"`, the test service should use the SDK's context builder to construct a context and then return a JSON representation of it.

+The test harness will only send this command if the test service has the `"strongly-typed"` capability.

+The `contextBuild` property in the request body will be a JSON object with these properties:

+* `single` (object, optional): If present, this is a JSON object with properties for a single-kind context.
+The test service should pass these values to the corresponding builder methods if they are present.
+  * `kind` (string, optional): Even though a context always has a kind, this is optional because the builder should use `"user"` as a default.
+  * `key` (string, required)
+  * `name` (string, optional)
+  * `transient` (boolean, optional)
+  * `secondary` (string, optional)
+  * `private` (array of strings, optional): These strings should be treated as attribute references, i.e. they may be slash-delimited paths.
+  * `custom` (object, optional): If present, these are name-value pairs for custom attributes.
+* `multi` (array, optional): If present, this is an array of objects in the same format as shown for `single` above, for a multi-kind context.
+Only one of `single` or `multi` will be present.

+The response should be a JSON object with these properties:

+* `output` (string, optional): If successful, this is the JSON representation of the context as a string.
+* `error` (string, optional): If present, this is an error message indicating that the SDK said the context was invalid or could not serialize it.

+If the SDK returns an error for this operation, the test service should _not_ return a `4xx` response, but just return the error message in the `error` property.
+This is because some tests have intentionally invalid values of `input`, but the test service command itself is still valid.
+That is also why `input` is passed as a serialized string, rather than just being the JSON value itself, since it may be intentionally malformed.
+The test service should only return an HTTP error code if the request did not use the format described above.

+#### Convert a context

+If `command` is `"contextConvert"`, the test service should use the SDK's JSON conversions for the context type to parse a context from JSON and then return a JSON representation of the result.
+This verifies that parsing works correctly _and_ that the SDK does any necessary transformations, such as converting an old-style user to a context, or dropping properties that have null values.

+The test harness will only send this command if the test service has the `"strongly-typed"` capability.

+The `contextConvert` property in the request body will be a JSON object with these properties:

+* `input` (string, required): A string that should be treated as JSON.

+The response body and response status are the same as for the `contextBuild` command.

 ### Close client: `DELETE <URL of SDK client instance>`